KenKundert/inform/doc/user.rst

 """

 .. py:function:: aaa(arg)
+   :noindex:

-:func:`inform.aaa` prints and then returns its argument.
+:func:`aaa` prints and then returns its argument.
 The argument may be name or unnamed.
 If named, the name is used as a label when printing the value of the argument.
 It can be used to print the value of a term within an expression without being forced to replicate that term.

 In the following example, a critical statement is instrumented to show the intermediate values in the computation.
 In this case it would be difficult to